 Therefore, 7.2 is the number that company would compare to the national rates.

-Find Industry Rates
+Find Incident Rates by Industry

 “A good report can encourage employees to maintain their safety best practices.”

-Compare Your Industry to The National Averages
+Compare Your Industry to National Averages for Incident Rates

 Once you have the identification number, you can visit the Bureau of Labor’s website and easily track down the average rates of incidences for your industry.
 How do your rates compare with the rest of your industry?